 The Project Area provides woody material, such as fallen logs, tree limbs, and branches that are lying on the floodplain surface.
 This instream woody material (native wood habitat) is particularly important when located on the winter/spring and summer/fall waterline, where it provides cover and foraging substrate for juvenile salmonids.
 This wood habitat also provides cover and perching habitat for terrestrial species.
 For example, various mammals (e.g., river otter) or reptiles (e.g., western pond turtle) use this wood as resting or basking habitat, and birds (e.g., black phoebe) use the wood as perches.
-Wood (e.g., harvested orchard trees) would be installed and kept in place with chains and/or ropes on the floodplain as part of the Proposed Action at all three sites.
-Although that project element is specifically designed to replace the wood present along the average winter/spring and summer/fall waterline as salmonid habitat, placing the wood would also mitigate the removal of wood habitat for terrestrial species, and the impact of the Proposed Action on woody debris habitat for terrestrial species would be less than significant.
+Wood (e.g., harvested orchard trees) would be installed on the floodplain as part of the Proposed Action Although that project element is specifically designed to replace the wood present along the average winter/spring and summer/fall waterline as salmonid habitat, placing the wood would also mitigate the removal of wood habitat for terrestrial species, and the impact of the Proposed Action on woody debris habitat for terrestrial species would be less than significant.